If you’ve been reading Kicking Asana for awhile, then you know self-love is my JAM.

 How can we use these practices to create a more connected and loving world?

 Each of us has an internal operating system based on our feelings, thoughts, and beliefs of the past, present, and future.
-This system will either produce nectar or poison, which will become the food that we feed ourselves, others and ultimately the world.
-If you want a more connected and loving world, then use Self-love practices to look within and see what is ready to heal and transform into the sweet nectar for yourself, and for our world.
+This system will either produce nectar or poison.
+Which will become the food that we feed ourselves, others and ultimately the world.
+If you want a more connected and loving world, then use Self-love practices to look within.
+See what is ready to heal and transform into the sweet nectar for yourself, and for our world.

 Feeling inspired yet?